-Give every student the opportunity to learn about computer science with rap-infused lessons.
-Use these lessons to spark curiosity, build foundational skills and introduce coding and computer science.
+Give every student in your classroom the opportunity to learn about computer science by participating in Computer Science Education Week.
+With Flocabulary’s computer science lessons and resources, you can spark curiosity, build foundational skills, and introduce computer science and coding lessons to teach beginners.

 Coding: For Loops

 Use our computer science lessons, including the Coding: For Loops video lesson.
 This lesson introduces students to the significance of loops in programming languages.
 Students will comprehend how loops enable programmers to efficiently execute code multiple times with specific parameters, such as iterating a set number of times.
 The practical example provided, such as programming a robot to make 100 burritos using a for loop, helps students visualize the application of loops in real-world scenarios.